 Once you have your ideal culture defined, it's necessary to take stock of the current climate to determine where there may be inconsistencies.

-A useful exercise is to think about what would happen if you asked colleagues or customers about the culture of your organization.
-It may also be helpful to take a look for cultural artifacts that help clue you into existing cultures.
+A useful exercise is to think about what would happen if you asked colleagues or customers about your organization's culture.
+It may also help take a look for cultural artifacts that help clue you into existing cultures.
 Are these consistent with what you outlined in your culture statement?

 This type of planning should not happen in a vacuum.
 Call a meeting with your leadership team.
-To prepare for the meeting, ask them to interview a handful of “truth tellers,” or people whose input and opinions they value, to get a sense of where your company is getting it right and where you may be missing the mark.
+To prepare for the meeting, ask them to interview a handful of "truth-tellers," or people whose input and opinions they value.
+By doing this, you will get a sense of where your company is getting it right and where you may be missing the mark.
 Combining the feedback from these colleagues and the culture statement, brainstorm a plan to bring your current culture in line with your ideal culture.

 The bottom line: Intentionally create your company’s culture, or else it will be created for you.
 A strong culture can make a difference in recruitment and help you retain talented employees.
 It can also impact customers by promoting positive experiences and helping to develop customer loyalty.
 Our culture at Rockland Trust is to be a trusted advisor, and that’s why we keep our Learning Center stocked with helpful advice for business owners to enable you to reach your financial goals.